-The images below show an example of an OpendTect project with key data being read directly from the Petrel\ data store.
+The images below show an example of an OpendTect project with key data being read directly from the Petrel data store.

-OpendTect (I) and Petrel\ (r) showing a linked demo project
+OpendTect (I) and Petrel (r) showing a linked demo project

-PetrelDirect status button (in the lower right corner of the main OpendTect window) helps to monitor the status of the connection to Petrel\.
+PetrelDirect status button Settings (in the lower right corner of the main OpendTect window) helps to monitor the status of the connection to Petrel.
 Pushing the button will lead to the Settings Window.
 The drop-down menu next to it allows to directly control the status of the connection:

-- disabled (drop-down menu next to it allows to Enable connection) - is used; drop-down menu next to it allows to either Disable connection or Initialize now) - active (drop-down menu next to it allows to Disable connection)
+- Low sto Enabled (drop-down menu next to it allows to Enable connection) - Image: will be activated once PetrelDirect is used; drop-down menu next to it allows to either Disable connection or Initialize now) - intersection active (drop-down menu next to it allows to Disable connection)

-1.1.1 Survey Setup From Petrel\
+1.1.1 Survey Setup From Petrel

-An OpendTect survey can be quickly set up from an existing Petrel\ project.
+An OpendTect survey can be quickly set up from an existing Petrel project.
 Go to Survey > Select/Setup or click on icon in the main OpendTect window and then click on icon to Create New Survey.